-Books can be changed on any day in the classroom and returned books will be quarantined by staff before being put back on the shelf.
+Books can be changed on any day in the classroom.

-Spellings will be tested each week on Fridays and the new list will be posted on Google Classroom following the weekly test.
+Spellings will be tested each week on Monday and the new list will be given out following the weekly test.
 A spelling book will also be sent home with the spellings in.

 This Half-Term’s Topic Homework and Knowledge Organiser – Click the title for more.

 Please find attached the Knowledge Organisers for English, Maths and Topic.
 Also, please find the Homework Grid for our topic this term, Anglo Saxons and Vikings.
 Please complete a minimum of two pieces.
 Homework Grid – Anglo-Saxon & Vikings Knowledge Organiser – Anglo Saxons and the Vikings English Knowledge Organiser Classic Fiction UKS2 Maths Knowledge …